billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 iface enp0s8 inet dhcp
 ```

-There is a non-zero chance that the names of the interfaces will differ in your case.
-Change them accordingly. (`ip link show` may help to find out their names).
+Since there is a non-zero chance that the names of the interfaces will differ in your case, change them accordingly. (`ip link show` may help to find out their names).
 This configuration will tell the first adapter (`enp0s3`, the one we will use for DPDK) to have a static IP.
 Notice that we can choose whatever we like as an IP for this interface because the network created with `enp0s3` will be local and cut out from the rest of the world.
-You could have thus chosen anything, for example `122.122.122.122` or `10.12.13.14`.
+Thus, you could have chosen anything, for example `122.122.122.122` or `10.12.13.14`.
 It doesn't matter (as long as you set the subnet mask correctly).
 This configuration will also tell your second network adapter (`enp0s8`, the one bridged with your computer's interface) to request an IP using DHCP.
-In this way every time you boot the VM, the interfaces will automatically be assigend IP's.
+In this way every time you boot the VM, the interfaces will automatically be assigned IP's.

 ```
 Note: